Origin of the Albanians: Genetic studies

 Various genetic studies have been done on the European population, some of them including current Albanian population, Albanian-speaking populations outside Albania, and the Balkan region as a whole.
 Albanians share similar genetics with neighbouring ethnic populations with close clusters forming primarily with mainland Greeks and southern Italian populations.

 Y-DNA

-The three haplogroups most strongly associated with Albanian people are E-V13, R1b and J2b-L283.
+The three haplogroups most strongly associated with Albanian people are E-V13, R1b and J2b-L283, all found in the Balkans since the Bronze Age.